 Pace: The pace of building slows noticeably once the walls are up and work shifts to hand-building each and every rafter.
 If inclement weather rolls in, expect delays as the entire structure gets tarped to wait out the rain.
 At worst, heavy rains during construction can lead to damage to the home’s structure that requires an insurance claim.
 We’ve seen that too.

-Skill Required: Factoring angles on stick-built rafters is complex.
-Frankly, many licensed builders today would struggle to get measurements and angles correct to produce 20 or more rafters exactly alike – and exactly like the specifications.
+Skill Required Factoring angles on stick-built rafters is complex.
+Frankly, many licensed builders today would struggle to get measurements and angles correct to produce 20 or more rafters exactly alike – and exactly in accordance withthe specifications.

 Best Uses for Trusses Vs. Rafters